annadavy/2024_BOI_use_case_ChatGPT_VertexAI/README.md

-The goal of the experiment is to try to create some more personalised experience for BOI customer while choosing a savings account.
+The goal of the experiment is to try to create some more personalised experience for a BOI customer while choosing a savings account.

 The technologies used: Chat GPT, Google Vertex AI.